Library Newsletter – May 6, 2020

 - Make an Appointment with a Librarian: Reference librarians are here to help you at any point in the research process.
 Make a virtual appointment with a reference librarian.
 Appointments are available during the day and evening.

-- Books on Social Media: In the last newsletter, the library featured a story on detoxing from social media.
-Scroll to the bottom of the library website to view a selection of books that explore social media and its impact.
+- May Books on Resilience: Scroll to the bottom of the library website to see a selection of books on resilience.

 - Follow us on Twitter and Instagram, like us on Facebook, and visit our Pinterest page!